Order Management Notification Service¶

 - Setup a notification receiver in your system.
 This is an HTTPS server that handles the API notifications triggered when a resource changes.
 For example: https://www.[your-website].com/notifications-receiver.

-- Write to email@example.com to subscribe to the notifications.
-Ensure that you provide your seller ID and notification receiver URL.
+Write to firstname.lastname@example.org to subscribe to the notifications.
+Please provide the following details:

 The proposed event structure for these notifications contain the following parameters: